ensonic/bitwig-timecalc/README.md

 # TimeCalc

-A simple time & frequency calculator extension for [Bitwig Studio](https://www.bitwig.com).
-This can be useful to e.g. set the attack and release values of a compressor.
+A simple time & frequency calculator as a controller extension for [Bitwig Studio](https://www.bitwig.com).
+This can be useful to e.g. set the attack and release values of a compressor or the decay for percussive sounds.

 ## Install from a release